RarelyCharlie/rarelycharlie.github.io/_draft/editor.md

 ### Captured style

-If you always prefer to write in a particular color or font size, you can capture this style so it becomes the default in all of your posta and replies.
+If you always prefer to write in a particular color or font size, you can capture this style so it becomes the default in all of your posts and replies.

 To do this, type some text and set its color, background and font size.
 Right-click the text and from the menu choose Capture style.